josiah34/VProfile/README.md

 # VProfile

-In this project I will be documenting the process of deploying a multi tier wb application stack.
+In this project I will be documenting the process of deploying a multi tier web application stack.
 This will be setup locally.